Certification criteria for playgroups

 Health & Safety at Work Act 2015 (HSWA)

 If your playgroup has any paid workers, then you will have obligations under the HSWA.
-Additional guidance about the HSWA is available for early learning services.
+Additional guidance about the HSWA(external link) is available for early learning services.

 Information to help you meet this criterion